 The Company considers total equity (share capital, share premium and retained earnings) to be part of managed capital.
 The primary goal of capital management is to achieve the Ultimate Parent's objectives which include assuring the entity continues as a going concern and optimizing returns to the Ultimate Parent's shareholders.
-The authorized and issued share amounts of the Company's capital as of December 31, 2019 and 2018 is as follows:
+The authorized and issued share amounts of the Company's capital as of December 31, 2020 and 2019 is as follows:

-\$ the \$ thousands
+\$ thous \$ thousands

 Authorized Issued

-Preferred \$73.50 par 7,350 -
+Preferred \$73.50 par Common \$.333 par 7,350 - 1

-Common \$.333 par 3 1
+3 1

 7,353 1

-On May 2, 2019 the Ultimate Parent contributed its investment in REN USA, Inc.to the Company, without issuance of new shares.
+On May 2, 2019 the Ultimate Parent contributed its investment in REN USA, Inc. to the Company, without issuance of new shares.
 The fair value of the contribution is \$8,611.